sugar-sensor/measurements-db/README.md

 ### Tables

 * **tests** - contains BioZ and AFE test time and reference value.
-Each line is 1 test.
-Primary table to work with.
+Each line is 1 test. `mtype` parameter has value 0 for optical test and 1 for BioZ test.
+Parameter `ttype` has value 0 for full test (BioZ + Optical) and 1 for Optical only (with extra muff that lifts the sensor)
 * **test_data** - data for the tests.
 There are multiple results linked to 1 test.
 One BioZ test contains ~10 key-value pairs representing resistance on different frequencies.
 Optical test is ~5 key-value pairs representing AFE measurements
 * **ref_data** - reference data from invasive sensor